Fascist Milwaukee Sheriff David Clarke Resigns

 Clarke resigned his post in Milwaukee County Wednesday, without offering any explanation for his action.

 The reactionary sheriff’s stewardship of his office was hardly less brutal than his rhetoric.
-As Jon Chait wrote earlier this year:
+As Jonathan Chait wrote earlier this year:

 Four people have died of mistreatment and torture in his custody.
 One newborn baby died while its mother was shackled during childbirth; another prisoner died of dehydration, after the water in his cell was shut off for seven days.
 In 2013, one of his deputies ran a traffic light and T-boned the car of a civilian driver, who was badly injured.
 Clarke’s department charged the driver, who was actually sober, with drunk driving in order to cover up its own culpability.

-Note: This post has been updated to include Politico’s report on Clarke.